 The final dress!

 This was a beautiful piece of art!
 The paper Rani used had her original patterns that she had transferred onto paper.

 Everyone wanted to know how did she make it so stiff and upright?
 Entirely made by paper and glue – no wires here!!

 A beautiful gown designed with original fabric by Rani.

-The plain fabric used in this gown is from Madrid, Spain from a recent holiday we went on last summer.
+The orangey gold fabric used in this gown is from Madrid, Spain from a recent holiday we went on last summer.
 We stumbled upon a fabric store while exploring the city and Rani bought fabric as her souvenir 😀.

 Alternate design using the checkered fabric

 A look at the works of other talented student artists

 Can’t wait to see where Rani’s talents will take her in the future!

 Fashion as Art by Rani.
 Teen Rebellion in Music and Fashion of the 60’s